hexbatch/apple-core/v1/docs/layers/d-organization-layers/transactions.md

 Due to allowing long pauses to complete a transaction, this is great for allowing multiserver transactions In the internet layer, a visiting user is wrapped in a local user, so can sign that way.

--- discovery

-Transactions can be marked as public, remembered and discoverable.
-The api lets these transaction be listed, and something else can do something , like put in a blockchain

--- depositing
+## depositing

 Each user getting ownership can designate a set the tokens are placed in , once the transaction completes

+# discovery

+Transactions can be marked as public, what that happens its pushed to the auditing api